mgedda/kdom-ai/README.md

-# AI Agents for Kingdomino
+# AI Agents for the Game Kingdomino

 This repository contains implementations AI agents for playing the game of Kingdomino.
 The agents were used for the experiments in the